Delegasi-Tech/delreact-agent/docs/WHAT-IS-AI-AGENT.md

 > **tl;dr:** DelReact is built for real-world agentic systems, extensible, and ready for complex workflows out of the box.

-DelReact was built to address the real-world needs of developers and organizations who want to move beyond simple, single-step LLM calls and build production-grade agentic systems.
+DelReact was built to address the real-world needs of developers and organizations who want to move beyond simple, single-step LLM calls and build quickly an agentic systems.
 While the classic ReAct pattern is powerful, it lacks modularity, extensibility, and orchestration for complex workflows.

 **Key motivations and foundational differences:**
 - **Ready to Use Pipeline:** DelReact introduces a multi-stage, enhanced agent pipeline (prompt enhancement, task breakdown, action, replanning, completion) that can be used out of the box without further implementation/boilerplating.
 - **Tool System & Registry:** Unlike basic ReAct, DelReact has a dynamic, registry-based tool system with support for custom tools, web search, content fetching, and external MCP servers.
 - **Memory & Observability:** DelReact supports in-memory, PostgreSQL, and Redis backends for session and context tracking, enabling persistent, context-aware agents.
 - **Multi-Provider LLM Support:** Easily switch between Gemini, OpenAI, and OpenRouter, with runtime configuration and observability.
-- **Dynamic Replanning:** Built-in error handling and adaptive task replanning for reliability in production.
+- **Dynamic Replanning:** Built-in error handling and adaptive task replanning for fallback strategy
 - **Extensibility:** Developers can inject custom agents, tools, and subgraphs, or compose multi-agent workflows as needs grow.

 ### What is Benefit and Leverage

-> **tl;dr:** DelReact gives you a plug-and-play, production-ready agent framework—less boilerplate, more power, and easy scaling.
+> **tl;dr:** DelReact gives you a plug-and-play, pre-defined agentic framework—less boilerplate, more power, and easy scaling.

 **Advantages of the DelReact Agent Framework:**

-- **Production-Ready:** Designed for reliability, error recovery, and real-world deployment.
+- **Boilerolate-Ready:** Ready to use AI Agents designed for reliability, error recovery, and quick deployment.
-- **Less-Boilerplate:** Ready to use AI Agents without a lot of scratch work.
 - **Composable Workflows:** Easily build, extend, and orchestrate complex agent pipelines and subgraphs.
 - **Dynamic Tooling:** Register, discover, and manage tools at runtime—including external MCP tools—for maximum flexibility.
 - **Memory & Session Support:** Track conversations, context, and state across sessions and workflows.